pulumi/docs/pulumi-hugo/themes/default/content/blog/unified-logs-with-pulumi-logs/index.md

 across multiple cloud providers and offer a seamless application-centric view of your logs.

-Users of the Pulumi Console at <https://app.pulumi.com> also would love to have access to these logs at the click of a button - and this is something we're also excited to enable in the near future.
+Users of the Pulumi Service at <https://app.pulumi.com> also would love to have access to these logs at the click of a button - and this is something we're also excited to enable in the near future.